OperationSpark/first-website/README.md

 ##Prerequisites

 * [Students will require a GitHub account](https://github.com/join) and will need to remember their GitHub username and password.

+    GitHub is a place on the Internet where we can store code!
+It's a cool social coding platform, kind of like Facebook for coders.

 * [Students will require a Cloud9 account - they will login to Cloud9 using their GitHub credentials](https://c9.io/web/login).

+    Cloud9, or c9, is a place on the Internet where we can _work_ on code.
+Cloud9 allows us to create virtual workspaces for our coding projects.

 ##Overview